Popular Subject Areas

 THERE’S MORE TO DISCOVER WITH ISA

-Kick-off your semester abroad with ISA during our three-day Bridging Cultures Program (BCP) in tropical Pacific Harbour.
-The BCP integrates our ISA on-site orientation with exciting activities aimed at introducing Fijian culture, helping you define your study abroad goals, and encouraging you to meet other students.
+Kick-off your semester abroad with ISA during our three-day Bridging Cultures Orientation in tropical Pacific Harbour.
+The orientation integrates our ISA on-site orientation with exciting activities aimed at introducing Fijian culture, helping you define your study abroad goals, and encouraging you to meet other students.
 Activities include a traditional kava ceremony, village trip, snorkel safari, Meke entertainment, Fijian bamboo raft ride, and most importantly, an informative, interactive, and memorable start to your study abroad experience.